steipete/steipete.com/_posts/2020-08-22-logging-in-swift.md

 ## Streaming OSLog

 It is often desirable to stream log messages as they come in.
-This is a feature of many popular analytics and logging frameworks, from Google Firebase to SwiftyBeaver.
+This is a feature of many popular analytics and logging frameworks — of course OSLog also needs to this feature.

-If we look at Xcode, lldb is doing exactly the same - streaming log messages as our app is running.
+Lldb is doing exactly that, it listens to OSLog messages and prints the streams as they are created.
 Thankfully lldb is open source, so we can look at [DarwinLogCollector.cpp](https://github.com/llvm-mirror/lldb/blob/master/tools/debugserver/source/MacOSX/DarwinLog/DarwinLogCollector.cpp) which does exactly that[^1].

 [^1]: A more convenient implementation is in [FLEX](https://github.com/Flipboard/FLEX/blob/master/Classes/GlobalStateExplorers/SystemLog/FLEXOSLogController.m).

 The SPI[^2]: we need is in [ActivityStreamSPI.h](https://github.com/apple/llvm-project/blob/apple/master/lldb/tools/debugserver/source/MacOSX/DarwinLog/ActivityStreamSPI.h) which is part of lldb.
-(It contains various structs which cannot be redefined in Swift, this file needs to be plain C)
+(It contains various structs which cannot be redefined in Swift, this file needs to be plain C) The main functions that are important to us are:

 [^2]: System Programming Interface.
 This is private API that's used within Apple's frameworks, thus it's extremely rare that SPI is changed, unlike completely internal private API.

-The main functions that are important to us are:

 ```c
 typedef os_activity_stream_t (*os_activity_stream_for_pid_t)(